temporalio/cli/temporalcli/commandsmd/commands.md

   * Hand-wrap your long descriptions as they appear for users.
 * Examples:
   * Demonstrate at least one example of the command in every long description.
+  * For commands with a single command-level option, include it the mandatory example.
+    Use square brackets to highlight its optional nature if the long description would suffer from two very similar command invocations.
   * Use YourEnvironment, YourNamespace, etc as metasyntactic stand-ins.
   * Commands with subcommands cannot be run on their own.
     Because of this, always use full command examples.